felixayot/custopedia/README.md

 - `Flask-Python3`
 - `SQLite` for development and `MySQL` for production.
-- `nginx` webserver for static data and `gunicorn` for the serving the dynamic application contents.
+- `nginx` webserver for static data and `gunicorn` for serving the dynamic application contents.

 # Installation